redpesk-common/canbus-binding/docs/4-Configuration.md

 ## Rename an existing CAN device

-You can rename an existing CAN device using following command and thus move an existing `can0` device to anything else.
-You will then be able to use another device as `can0`.
+You can rename an existing CAN device using the following command and thus move an existing `can0` device to anything else.
+You will then be able to use another device such as `can0`.
 For example, using a Rcar Gen3 board, do the following :

 ```bash